readthedocs/readthedocs.org/docs/dev/roadmap.rst

 Process
 -------

-We publicly organize our product roadmap, on our `Roadmap`_ on GitHub project.
+We publicly organize our product roadmap, on our `GitHub Roadmap`_.
 Here, you will find several views into our roadmap:

 `Current sprint <https://github.com/orgs/readthedocs/projects/156/views/1>`_